aigarsdz/olden/README.md

 complicated, or doesn't have the same feel to them as CopyClip does.
 So I made a decision to build my own clipboard manager that would work on every platform I might end up working on and Olden was born.

-Olden is built using the amazing Electron package from GitHub and while still in develpment it has not only become an important tool for me on Windows but also replaced CopyClip on MacOS.
+Olden is built using the amazing Electron package from GitHub and while still in development it has not only become an important tool for me on Windows but also replaced CopyClip on MacOS.

 ![Olden preview](https://raw.githubusercontent.com/aigarsdz/olden/master/assets/screenshots/Screen%20Shot%202016-09-09%20at%202.25.07%20AM.png)